stefgina/stackoverflow-LLM/README.md

     python3 model_A_train_infer.py
 ```

-Of-course this is easily extendable, and you can still play arround with the more advanced LLM models as well (if you have GPUs, CUDA etc.).
+You can also play arround with the more advanced LLM models as well (if you have GPUs, CUDA etc.).
+In order to run these you will have to you have to also install cuda, torch (gpu) and transformers deps.
+Didn't include these in the requirements since it is more advanced.
+(You can always still run these in Collab without doing any of that, see Collab section)

 ```bash
     # predict tags  on stack overflow data, with a BERT finetuned model [gpu]